-- Ferm of agreement: no fixed term - Either party must give 90 days' notice in writing to terminate the agreement - Current base salary, including superannuation, amounting to \$410,000 to be reviewed annually by the Remuneration Committee.
-No part of this remuneration is performance related - Target short term incentive equal to \$160,000 (up to 28% of the total remuneration) is performance related, based on achieving performance criteria set at the Board's discretion - The role is eligible for Long term incentives at the discretion of the Board and approved by the remuneration committee annually
+- ▶ Term of agreement: no fixed term - ▶ Either party must give 90 days' notice in writing to terminate the agreement - Current base salary, including superannuation, amounting to \$425,000 p.a. to be reviewed annually by the Nomination and Remuneration Committee.
+From 29 August 2016, this will increase to \$440,000 p.a. (inclusive of superannuation).
+No part of this remuneration is performance related - A Target short term incentive equal to \$160,000 was set for 2015-16 (up to 27% of the total remuneration) was performance related, based on achieving performance criteria set at the Board's discretion - A short term incentive target of \$175,000 has been set for 2016-17 (up to 28% of the total remuneration) is performance related, based on achieving performance criteria set at the Board's discretion - The role is eligible for Long term incentives at the discretion of the Board and approved by the Nomination and Remuneration committee annually